arthurjguerra/aws-certifications/cloud-pratictioner.md

     - Other considerations
         - # of instances
         - LB: hours LB runs and data LB processes
-- S3
-    - Number and size of objects
-    - Type of storage: standard, standard-infrequent access, etc
-    - Number of requests
-    - Type of request: different rates for GET requests
-    - Amount of data transferred out of S3
 - EBS
     - Pay for GB per month
     - Types